 What Types of Metal Can Food Metal Detectors Detect?

-Industrial food metal detectors can detect ferrous, non-ferrous, and many stainless steel contaminants.
-However, sensitivity varies depending on the type of metal, the size of the contaminant, the orientation of the fragment, the product being inspected, and the design of the detector.
+Food metal detectors can detect ferrous, non-ferrous, and many stainless steel contaminants.
+However, sensitivity varies depending on the type of metal, the size of the contaminant, the orientation of the fragment, the product being inspected, and the detector setup.

 Ferrous metals are usually the easiest to detect because they are both magnetic and conductive.
 Non-ferrous metals are also conductive and can often be detected effectively.
 Stainless steel is usually the most difficult, especially when the fragment is small or when the product itself creates a strong background signal.